The story behind Vera Lynn's We'll Meet Again

 Video

-On the 75th anniversary of Victory in Europe (VE) Day, the BBC looks back at the classic song that encapsulated the sadness and determination felt by families separated during World War Two.
+The song encapsulated the sadness and determination felt by families separated during WW2.

 -